dstone3/AR_Drone/README.md

 # AR_Drone
 Repository for Robotics 2019 final project.
-It controls a Parrot ANAFI drone to detect and pick up an object.
+It controls a Parrot AR drone 2.0 to detect and pick up an object.